-A set of hardware and software features and products, as well as integrated software and services that are available on theIBM TotalStorage DS6000 and the IBM TotalStorage Enterprise Storage Server, Models 750 and 800.
+A set of hardware and software features and products, as well as integrated software and services that are available on theIBM TotalStorage DS8000 and the image See storage image.

+IBM TotalStorage Enterprise Storage Server, Models 750 and 800.

 IML See initial microcode load.